UniReps/unireps.github.io/_posts/2025-10-25-jepa-daam_fsqvae.md

 </div>
 ---

-### Stage 2: Frozen Encoder + FSQ Quantization + HiFi-GAN Decoder
+### Stage 2: Fine-tuning Encoder + FSQ Quantization + HiFi-GAN Decoder

-After Stage 1 completes, the JEPA encoder weights are **frozen** and used as a feature extractor for Stage 2 training.
+After Stage 1 completes, the JEPA encoder weights are **fine-tuned** and used as a feature extractor for Stage 2 training.
 Stage 2 introduces quantization and waveform reconstruction.

 #### Finite Scalar Quantization (FSQ)